mondoohq/docs/docs/mql/resources/ms365-pack/microsoft.policies.authenticationmethodspolicy.md

 id: microsoft.policies.authenticationMethodsPolicy
 sidebar_label: microsoft.policies.authenticationMethodsPolicy
 displayed_sidebar: MQL
-description: The tenant-wide policy that controls which authentication methods are allowed.
+description: The tenant-wide policy that controls which authentication methods are allowed
 ---

 # microsoft.policies.authenticationMethodsPolicy

 **Description**

-The tenant-wide policy that controls which authentication methods are allowed.
+The tenant-wide policy that controls which authentication methods are allowed

 **Fields**